-- Flash interface: Chip initialization and host boot - I2C Compatible Interfaces: For chip, QSFP connector, and chassis configure and monitor - Management Link: Connect to BMC through SMBus and NC-SI - Others including: MDIO, GPIO and JTAG
+- Flash interface: Chip initialization and host boot. - I2C Compatible Interfaces: For chip, QSFP connector, and chassis configure and monitor. - Management Link: Connect to BMC through SMBus and NC-SI. - Others including: MDIO, GPIO, and JTAG.

-3.5.2 Quad Small Form-factor Pluggable (QSFP) connector
+3.5.2 Quad Small Form-factor Pluggable (QSFP) Connector

 Port of the Mellanox ConnectX-3 is connected to a single QSFP connector on Intel[®] Server Board S2600JF (available on SKU: S2600JFQ and S2600JFF).
-Following is the application reference between Mellanox ConnectX-3 and QSFP:
+Following is the application reference between Mellanox ConnectX-3 and QSFP.

 Figure 17.
-Connection between ConnectX[®]-3 and QSFP
+Connection between ConnectX^{}-3 and QSFP

-The QSFP module and all pins shall withstand 500V electrostatic discharge based on the Human Body Model per JEDEC JESD22-A114-B.
+The QSFP module and all pins withstand 500V electrostatic discharge based on the Human Body Model per JEDEC JESD22-A114-B.

-The module shall meet ESD requirements given in EN61000-4-2, criterion B test specification such that when installed in a properly grounded cage and chassis the units are subjected to 12KV air discharges during operation and 8KV direct contact discharges to the case.
+The module meets ESD requirements given in EN61000-4-2, criterion B test specification so that when installed in a properly grounded cage and chassis the units are subjected to 12KV air discharges during operation and 8KV direct contact discharges to the case.

-Note: InfiniBand cables of 2 meters or 3 meters length are recommended to get better EMI performance.
+Note: InfiniBand cables of 2-meter or 3-meter length are recommended to get better EMI performance.